nestorcalvo/Verify_technical_test/README.md

-# Verify Technical test Nestor Calvo
+# Veryfi Technical test Nestor Calvo

 Solution for the technical test done by Nestor Calvo CC.
 1118871837.